nhsx/open-source-policy/open-source-policy.md

 **New projects should start at the top of this list, and justify their exception downwards as part of the NHS digital and technology approval process** under the follow-up questions to “Have you evaluated potential open-source options?”.
 The rules above may be applied at the project level or, where it is sensible to do so, separately for individual components or packages.

 ### Coded In the Open

 It is much easier to [write your code in the open](https://gds.blog.gov.uk/2012/10/12/coding-in-the-open/) from the beginning of a project than it is to open an existing repository later, and most code should be made open source from the very start of a project.
-This is especially the case for general research, analysis or innovation projects where the teams involved are well placed to apply best practice from day one, or where code is commissioned from technically skilled providers.
+This is especially the case for general research, analysis or innovation projects where the teams involved are well placed to apply best practice progressively or from day one, or where code is commissioned from technically skilled providers.

 ### Open Source